PtiCalin/temp_repo-gen/CONTRIBUTING.md

 3. Reference related issues (e.g. `Closes #3`)
 4. Write clearly and kindly — we want to celebrate your work!

+### PR Titles & Labels

+Pull request titles are checked by CI and must start with one of:

+- `feat:` for new features
+- `fix:` for bug fixes
+- `docs:` for documentation updates
+- `chore:` for maintenance tasks

+Tag your PRs and issues with helpful labels like `bug`, `feature`, `documentation`, or `chore`.
+A `pr-tracking` label is used automatically for tracking issues created by our workflow.

+### Troubleshooting CI

+CI runs on every push and pull request.
+You can monitor runs in the **Actions** tab on GitHub.
+If a job fails, check the logs there for details.

 ---

 ## 🤖 Code Style & Conventions